vrtmrz/obsidian-livesync/updates.md

     - The default batch size is smaller again.
     - Plugins and their setting can be synchronised again.
     - Hidden files and plugins are correctly scanned while rebuilding.
     - Files with the name started `_` are also being performed conflict-checking.

-  And, minor changes have been included.
+- 0.17.17
+  - Fixed: Now we can merge JSON files even if we failed to compare items like null.

 ...
 To continue on to `updates_old.md`.